Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes: IV. Quantum Battery Capacity under Noisy Environments

 Quantum states are inherently fragile information carriers.
 When a quantum state inevitably interacts with environments, such interactions may disrupt its superposition and entanglement properties, a process commonly termed decoherence or quantum noise \cite{ref41, ref42, ref43, ref44, ref45}.

-We focus on the evolution of the quantum state $\rho$ with each subsystem subjected to distinct noise.
-After a noisy channel the state $\rho$ is transformed into
+We next consider the evolution of the battery state when each subsystem is subjected to a local noise channel.
+After the action of a noisy channel, the state $\rho$ is transformed as

-where $E_i$ is the single-qubit Kraus operator of the noisy channel and $E_i^\dagger$ denotes the Hermitian conjugate of $E_i$, satisfying the completeness relation $\sum_{i} E_{i} E_{i}^{\dagger} = I$.
-Table I summarizes the Kraus operator representations for three archetypal qubit noise channels: phase flip channel (pf), bit flip channel (bf), and depolarizing channel (dep).
-The action of the three types of channels, $\sum_i E_i \sigma_k E_i^\dagger$, on Pauli operators $\sigma_k$ ($k=1,2,3$) are summarized in Table II.
+where $E_i$ are the single qubit Kraus operators of the noisy channel and $E_i^\dagger$ denotes the Hermitian conjugate of $E_i$.
+They satisfy the completeness relation $\sum_{i} E_{i}^{\dagger} E_{i} = I$.
+Table I summarizes the Kraus operator representations for three archetypal qubit noise channels: phase flip (pf), bit flip (bf), and depolarizing (dep).
+The corresponding transformations of the Pauli operators, $\sum_i E_i \sigma_k E_i^\dagger$ with $k=1,2,3$, are summarized in Table II.

-To simplify calculations, we assume identical decay probabilities for the local coupling between channels and individual qubit, and set $p = 0.3$.
+For clarity in the numerical analysis, we assume identical decay probabilities for the two local channels and set $p=0.3$.